-The initial ideas behind this theory of symmetry-preserving observers appear in \cite{bonnabel-2008}. {We work in a similar setting as \cite{bonnabel-2008}}.
+The initial ideas behind this theory of symmetry-preserving observers appear in \cite{bonnabel-2008}.
+We work in a similar setting as \cite{bonnabel-2008}.
 The same problem, if the configuration manifold $P$ itself is a Lie group, is presented in \cite{bonnabel-2009}.
 They, however, adopt a very different methodology from us.
-They use a method inspired from observer design for linear systems, like the idea of the Luenberger observer, in which they augment the vector field governing the original system with a correction (gain and innovation) term to have desirable characteristics of the error dynamics.
-Furthermore, eventually they rely on linearization of the system to design the observer gains to obtain desirable characteristics.
-Our work, however, makes no such approximations or linearization assumptions and attempts to explot the intrinsic manifold structure.
-Furthermore the natural decomposition of the system due to symmetry is stated briefly and without proofs or much geometric insight in \cite{bonnabel-2008}, they don't use it in their observer design methodology.
-Mahony {\it et al} \cite{mahony-2013,mahony-2018} work is in the same setting as ours and \cite{mahony-2017} applies the methodology in \cite{mahony-2013} to design an observer for the SLAM problem when the group action is { transitive.} Relating this case in our setting, we note that the cross-section is a single point on the configuration manifold, and thus there is exactly one orbit.
+They use a method inspired from observer design for linear systems, like the idea of the Luenberger observer, in which they augment the vector field governing the original system with a correction (gain and innovation) term to have desirable characteristics of the error dynamics, and rely on linearization of the system to design the observer gains to obtain desirable characteristics.
+In \cite{bonnabel-2008}, the natural decomposition of the system due to symmetry is stated briefly, without proofs or much geometric insight.
+The work of Mahony {\it et. al.} \cite{mahony-2013,mahony-2018} is in the same setting as ours and \cite{mahony-2017} applies the methodology in \cite{mahony-2013} to design an observer for the SLAM problem when the group action is {\it transitive.} If in our setting the group action is assumed to be transitive, we observe that the cross-section reduces to a single point on the configuration manifold, and there is exactly one orbit.